Pascal Vaudequin: Managerial and coaching career

 Vaudequin coached for the Irish Football Association from 2007 to 2018.
 He was involved as a County Coach Performance (u12- u15) until 2013.
 Pascal was involved with the N-Ireland u17 International Coaching staff as an assistant manager until June 2011.
 From February 2014 to July 2018 he was involved as an elite performance coach at under-14 to under-16 level, also working with the under-19 international squad as an assistant manager.

 In June 2018 to 2020 Pascal Vaudequin was appointed Assistant Technical Director to Philippe Troussier in Vietnam National football center PVF.

-in 2019 Pascal Vaudequin was involved in partnership between the PVF Ha Tinh FC regarding an Academy project started as a grassroots initiative & developed into one of the main youth professional structures in Vietnam.
+in 2019 Pascal Vaudequin was involved in partnership between the PVF Ha Tinh FC regarding an academy project started as a grassroots initiative & developed into one of the main youth professional structures in Vietnam.

 A $10 million project was implemented in the poorest province of Vietnam to develop youth football and improving the existing infrastructure.

 Coaching Education was achieved statistically involving 420 educational institutions & 80 club coaches from within the Ha Tinh province.

 In January 2021 to August 2021 was appointed as a General Director of the Juventus Professional Academy in Ba-Ria Vung Tau Vietnam, the COVID-19 situation deteriorated and the closure of all sporting activities was implemented.
 Pascal Vaudequin currently holds two key positions at Neuchâtel Xamax: Talent Manager and Head Coach for the U17 (M17) team at the Xamax Academy.
-He took up these roles on July 2023.
+He took up these roles in July 2023.